amurseli/Brain/Brain/Ficción/Amarath/Waterdeep Dragon Heist/1- Entidades/Avril Thunderstaff.md

 actions:
   - name: Multiattack
     desc: Avril makes two weapon attacks.
 It can cast a cantrip in place of one of these attacks.
+  - name: Emerald-Katars
+    desc: Avril can spend an action creating a Jump.
   - name: Shortsword
     desc: Melee Weapon Attack +5 to hit, reach 5ft, one target.
 1d6 + 2 piercing damage, or 1d6 + 2 + 5 during Bladesong
 bonus_actions: